mordauntfamilyhistory.com

 • Elizabeth Mordaunt who married Robert Throckmorton of Hasely in Warwickshire.

-• John Lewis Mordaunt who married a widow, Anna Maria Thorold (? - 1689?), daughter of Thomas Harrington of Boothby (Lincolnshire?)
+• John Lewis Mordaunt (? - 1724) who married a widow, Anna Maria Terril (? - 1689?), daughter of Thomas Harrington of Boothby (Lincolnshire?) on 8th July 1686 at St. Luke, Chelsea.

 • John Mordaunt seems to have died young

 The Will of Sir John Mordaunt, Bart., written in 1714, would, if none of his own family survived, have left all the family estates to John Lewis.
 John Lewis's own Will dated 1719/20 makes no mention of his sister, any children of his sister, his wife or any children of his own.
-He made bequests to his cousins Anne and Katherine Mordaunt, presumably the daughters of his uncle William (below), a cousin Elizabeth Swain, widow, whom I have not identified and, after bequests to his landlady and her family in St Anne's Parish, Holborn, left the rest of his estate to Charles Mordaunt, son of Sir John, Bart.
+He made bequests to his cousins Anne and Katherine Mordaunt, presumably the daughters of his uncle William (below), a cousin Elizabeth Swain, widow, whom I have not identified and, after bequests to his landlady, Anne Browne, and her family in St Anne's Parish, Holborn, left the rest of his estate to Charles Mordaunt, son of Sir John, Bart.

 • William Mordaunt (abt 1631? - 1707) married Anne Butler of Scovis Town (var.
 Scovistown, Scavington, Scovaston and Scoveston), Pembrokshire, on 22nd July 1656 at St Benet's, Paul's Wharf.
-In 1661 they were enjoying the Butler estate at Hilton before moving to the main Butler residence, Scoveston.
+In 1661 they were enjoying the Butler estate of Hilton in Pembrokeshire before moving to the main Butler residence, Scoveston.
 Among anything else, he achieved office in Wales in the "Court of the Marches of Wales" and as "officer of receiving answers, replications, rejoiners etc." whatever they may have been; perhaps they were the same appointment (Calender of State Papers Domestic, Charles II, December 1662).

 He seems to have invested in an estate of 607 acres in Pennsylvania which his children later disposed of: